Mfigueira/weigh-me/README.md

 ## Technologies
 Project stack:
-* BE/API: Python - Flask
+* BackEnd/API: Python with Flask
 * DB: PostgreSQL
-* FE: React
+* FrontEnd: React and Material-UI
+* Deployment: Heroku

+## Can I see it?
+Can I use it??
+OF COURSE!
+Here's the link to the app: [WeighMe](https://weighme.herokuapp.com/).
+Enjoy your Weighings!